usmanahsan2114/admin-spotify/USER_GUIDE.md

 A **store management system** that helps you manage your online business in one place: orders, products, customers, inventory, and business reports.

-**Think of it as:** Your digital command center for running your store efficiently.
+**Think of it as:** Your digital command center for running your store efficiently, featuring a **modern, responsive interface** with glassmorphism effects and smooth animations for a premium user experience.

 ---